About the Award

 Norma K Hemming Award fail

 The shortlisted works for 2014 are here.
-I’m not saying these works aren’t worthy; I am saying a very important novel has been overlooked.
+I’m not saying these works aren’t worthy.
+But judges overlooked a very important novel.

 Jo Spurrier, an author with experience of disability, wrote a book, Black Sun Light My Way, sequel to Winter Be My Shield.
 I interviewed Jo about her first novel; we discussed the sociological groups in her trilogy and disability.

-Winter Be My Shield was shortlisted for the Norma K Hemming Award in 2013; it didn’t win because that year the award was given to Kate Forsyth for Bitter Greens and Margo Lanagan for Sea Hearts.
+Judges shortlisted Winter Be My Shield for the Norma K Hemming Award in 2013.
+It didn’t win because that year the award was given to Kate Forsyth for Bitter Greens and Margo Lanagan for Sea Hearts.

 - race: races at war and people who are racially prejudiced